Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 &mdash; that would be a waste of ammunition.
 It illustrates that the size of a cluster is determined by both the spread of the points from its centroid, as quantified by the sum of square errors, and the number of points in the cluster.
+In trying to minimize the total sum of square errors, Lloyd's algorithm will tend to produce clusters of roughly equal size in precisely this sense.

 ### Measurable Mistakes
 {:subsubsection}